 It also leaves quite a bit of room for the judge to exercise discretion.

 In my experience, most cases settle and therefore judges do not have to engage in the difficult task of calculating alimony pursuant to the specific statutory terms very often.

 But what happens in the very large percentage of cases that settle without a trial?
-If we do not have a judge to listen to the testimony of the parties, consider the evidence, apply the evidence to the facts of the particular case, and the pick a number to be set as alimony, how does alimony get calculated?
+If we do not have a judge to listen to the testimony of the parties, consider the evidence, apply the law to the facts of the particular case, and then set alimony, how does alimony get calculated?